hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a characteristic of a bridge group in ASA Firewall transparent mode: <span style="color: #bb6600;">include multiple interfaces and access rules between interfaces are customizable</span>
   - config to reduce the VPN bandwidth load on their headend Cisco ASA in order to ensure that bandwidth is available for VPN users needing access to corporate resources on the `10.0.0.0/24` local HQ network w/o additional devices: <span style="color: #bb6600;">Use split tunneling to tunnel traffic for the 10.0.0.0/24 network only.</span>
   - product managed by Cisco Security Manager: <span style="color: #bb6600;">ASA</span>
+  - functional difference between a Cisco ASA and a Cisco IOS router with Zone-based policy firewall: The Cisco <span style="color: #bb6600;">ASA denies all traffic by default</span> whereas the Cisco IOS router with Zone-Based Policy Firewall starts out by allowing all traffic, even on untrusted interfaces.

 - IOS zone-based firewall